GoogleCloudPlatform/lustre-csi-driver/docs/dynamic-prov-guide.md

 ## Prerequisites

-Ensure that you have followed the [PSA User Guide](https://cloud.google.com/managed-lustre/docs/vpc) to set up PSA for your VPC network.
+Ensure that you have completed the steps outlined in [Configure a VPC network](https://cloud.google.com/managed-lustre/docs/vpc) to correctly set up your VPC network.

 ## Creating a New Volume Using the Lustre CSI Driver